So You're Ready to Start Using Linux

 If this works, it will take a while.

 Be patient and wait for the command to finish.

 $ dd if=/path/to/image.iso of=/dev/sdX bs=1M

 If the above command fails with an error message about "No such file or directory", then you are doing something wrong.
 You need to be very careful when you are doing this.
-Re-read the above and try it again.
+Re-read the above, starting at "Let's see how to do this" and try it again.

 If the command fails with a message about running out of space, then you need to use a larger USB thumbdrive!